tuxcanfly/pycon2012/README.md

 pycon2012
 =========

-Demo code for my talk at PyCon 2012
+Demo code for my talk at PyCon India 2012